Florida homeowners' insurance market shows signs of recovery

 Matz highlighted that reciprocals may be more sustainable in regions with high reinsurance costs.
 By growing a surplus, these entities can manage capital more effectively without depending solely on low combined ratios for underwriting profits.
 He noted that reciprocals "seem to work a little better, particularly in catastrophe-exposed areas."

 Reciprocals are not a new concept, as seen in Pure’s history.
 Founded in Florida in 2006, Pure now serves about 115,000 members, specializing in property and casualty coverage for high-net-worth clients.
-Logan pointed out Pure’s lower loss ratios in Florida compared to market averages, attributing this to the close relationships the company has with its members.
+“Part of that is the relationship with have with our members," Logan said.

 Logan highlighted Pure’s proactive claims response following Hurricane Helene, with representatives on site soon after landfall.
 He noted that reciprocals’ alignment of interests between members and the organization fosters member loyalty.